 Art Deco is currently making a comeback; contrary to the bombastic introduction of Art Deco in the 1920’s (after a soft and organic period of Art Nouveau) this art style is now being used simply.
 We recommend picking out furniture which can be used as a core statement piece in a room.
 For example, the Tulip Dressing Table is an elegantly designed furniture piece; its design is inspired by the Art Deco movement.
 The dramatic black top and gleaming brass legs evokes a classy atmosphere to a space, acting as the focal point in a room.
 To compliment this furniture piece in a contemporary space, you should use natural and organic colours and materials, so your Art Deco piece stands out.

-Colour was one of the most obvious contrasts to the previous art movement – Art Nouveau; people were being much braver and bold with colour in their homes.
+Colour was one of the most obvious contrasts to the previous art movement – Art Nouveau; people were being much braver and bolder with colour in their homes.
 If you really want to draw attention towards a certain piece of furniture, you should consider these courageous pops of colour, just be sure you choose a colour palette which works well with the rest of the furnishings in the room.
 We recommend the Betty Chair in terracotta or yellow; this chair can easily become the hierarchy in a room, and the soft velvet upholstery and sturdy wooden legs offer a gorgeous Art Deco authenticity.

 If you would like to see more classic Art Deco furniture pieces, please click the link here to browse our furniture.